 Carrots are not toxic to cats.
 Research shows that carrots have a lot of vitamin A when compared to other vegetables.

-Too much of vitamin A in the diet of the cat can result in hypervitaminosis which is not ideal for the bones and muscles of the cats.
+Too much vitamin A in the diet of the cat can result in hypervitaminosis which is not ideal for the bones and muscles of the cats.

 Therefore, it is recommended to feed your furry friend with small quantities of carrots in their diet.
-Or you make the carrot treat be under certain occasion only.

 Do Carrots Make Cats High?